VR-25/acc/README.md

 # shutdown_capacity (sc) #
 # When the battery is discharging and its capacity <= sc, acc daemon turns the phone off to reduce the discharge rate and protect the battery from pottential damage induced by voltages below the operating range.
+On capacity <= shutdown_capacity + 5, accd enables Android battery saver, triggers 5 vibrations once - and again on each subsequent capacity drop.

 # cooldown_capacity (cc) #
 # Capacity at which the cooldown cycle starts.